- Igneous petrology involves the study of the origin and nature of magma.

 Due to fast cooling, many volcanic rocks contain no visible crystals at all.
 They may contain small crystals that require a microscope to see or they may be entirely glass.
 However, if crystals begin to grow in magma chambers before eruption, relatively large mineral crystals called phenocrysts, surrounded by partially melted material, may form.
 Upon eruption, the remaining molten material will cool quickly, encasing the phenocrysts in a fine-grained groundmass, and creating a rock with a porphyritic texture.
 We call such rocks, which form by a combination of intrusive and extrusive processes, porphyries.
 The rock in Figure 2.3, for example, is a basalt porphyry containing phenocrysts of olivine.
 Because groundmass solidifies rapidly during late stages of cooling, it may be partly or entirely volcanic glass.

 Porphyritic rocks vary greatly in appearance; the three photos below show examples.
 The so-called imperial porphyry on the left is a decorative building stone originating in Egypt.
 It is an altered andesite or dacite that contains millimeter-sized white feldspar phenocrysts.
 The porphyritic basalt in the middle contains plagioclase phenocrysts up to several centimeters long.
 The most obvious examples of porphyritic rocks are volcanic, but plutonic rocks may have a porphyritic texture too.
-The example on the right below is a porphyritic granite that contains large pink crystals of K-feldspar surrounded by smaller crystals of white plagioclase, gray quartz, and black biotite.
+The example on the right below is an example – a porphyritic granite that contains large pink crystals of K-feldspar surrounded by smaller crystals of white plagioclase, gray quartz, and black biotite.

 Figure 2.10 is a photo of porphyritic latite.
 Latite is a kind of extrusive rock that contains about equal amounts of plagioclase and K-feldspar, with little quartz.
 The light gray, somewhat rectangular, crystals are phenocrysts of plagioclase up to 6 mm long.
 This rock also contains phenocrysts of black clinopyroxene that are just barely visible in the photo if you enlarge it.
 The dark gray groundmass between the phenocrysts is a mix of feldspars, pyroxene, biotite, and magnetite.
 The two grain sizes suggest a two-stage cooling history.
 The phenocrysts grew slowly over a long time before eruption (as evidenced by their size).
 Subsequently, magma containing the crystals moved upward and, during rapid cooling at Earth’s surface, the finer grained groundmass solidified.

 Phenocrysts in porphyritic volcanic rocks may be quite small.
 Figure 2.11 is a microscope view of a thin section of a basalt from France.
 The photo was taken using crossed polarizing filters, so the colors are not true mineral colors.
 Most of the brightly colored mineral crystals are augite, a kind of pyroxene; the largest augite crystals are about half a centimeter long.
 Smaller, and hard to see gray and white phenocrysts are crystals of plagioclase, all much less than a centimeter in length.
-The groundmass between phenocrysts is mostly volcanic glass; glass always appears black when viewed with crossed polarizing filters.
+The groundmass between phenocrysts is mostly volcanic glass; glass (because it is not crystalline) always appears black when viewed with crossed polarizing filters.